Please choose from the FAQ sections below

 Tire checks should include:

-- Checking the tread depth meet vehicle manufactures’ recommendations.
+- Checking the tread depth meets vehicle manufacturer’s recommendations.

-- Checking the tire pressure meet the legal minimum depth.
+- Checking the tire pressure meets the legal minimum depth.

 - Checking the overall condition